-BINs made mandatory for online businesses
+BINs made a must for online businesses

-The meeting was attended by ministry officials, representatives from Bangladesh Bank, Directorate of National Consumer Rights Protection (DNCRP), Office of the Registrar of Joint Stock Companies and Firms and ICT gainst them under the existing law, he said.
+The meeting was attended by ministry officials, representatives from Bangladesh Bank, Directorate of National Consumer Rights Protection (DNCRP), Office of the Registrar of Joint Stock Companies and Firms and ICT against them under the existing law, he said.
+Besides, the associated business plan or modus operandi will also be looked into, he said.

 Afterwards, Ghosh said any organisation not complying with a digital commerce guideline introduced recently by the ministry would first be issued a show cause notice.

-If the response is not satisfactory, action will be taken
+If the response is not satisfactory, action will be taken of software will be developed so that everyone involved in the case can see the settlement process, the meeting decided.